 Prerequisite: HSSC 390.
 The course focuses on understanding basic statistical concepts, computation and interpretation of statistics for descriptive and inferential purposes, and the use of computer software as a computational aid.
-Coverage of statistical analysis starts simple and gets gradually more involved, starting with distributions of single variables, moving on to relationships between pairs of variables, and finally to statistical control and basic multivariate analysis involving three or more variables at once.
-In each case graphical approaches to the display of data, descriptive statistics for making statements about a body of data, and inferential statistics for generalizing beyond a body of data to some larger population of interest are studied.
+Coverage of statistical analysis starts simple and gets gradually more involved, starting with distributions of single variables, moving on to relationships between pairs of variables, and finally to statistical approaches to the display of data, descriptive statistics for making statements about a body of data, and inferential statistics for generalizing beyond a body of data to some larger population of interest are studied.
 Required for all History, Politics and Justice Studies, and Sociology majors.
 Three semester credit hours.